 Natural gas prices rise

-NYMEX-traded September natural gas futures contracts rose by 1.18% and settled at $2.75 per MMBtu (British thermal units in millions) on August 3, 2015.
-Gas prices rose due to warm weather estimates.
-ETFs like the United States Natural Gas Fund LP ETF (UNG) followed the price trajectory of natural gas prices.
-UNG rose by 1.23% and settled at $13.20 on August 3, 2015.
+August natural gas futures contracts trading on NYMEX rose for the first time in the last four days.
+Prices rose by 1.48% and closed at $2.72 per MMBtu (British thermal units in millions) on July 10, 2015.
+Natural gas prices rose due to short covering.
+The US benchmark following ETFs like the United States Natural Gas Fund LP ETF (UNG) also rose in line with natural gas prices.
+UNG rose by 1.55% and closed at $13.10 on July 8, 2015.

-Natural gas prices rose for the fifth time in the last ten days.
-Prices fell by 1.51% more on the down days than on the up days, over the last ten trading sessions.
-Natural gas prices fared well against all of the other commodities in yesterday’s trade.
-Prices fell by 3.77% YTD (year-to-date)—led by oversupply concerns.
+This is the fourth up day for natural gas prices in the last ten days.
+Prices fell by 0.87% more on the down days than on the average up days, over the last ten days.
+Natural gas futures for August delivery fared well against other commodities in Thursday’s trade.
+Prices fell more than 4% YTD (year-to-date)—led by rising inventories and oversupply concerns.